apache/pulsar/site/docs/latest/getting-started/LocalCluster.md

 ```

 {% include admonition.html type="success" title='Automatically created namespace' content='
-When you start a local standalone cluster, Pulsar will automatically create a `sample/standalone/ns1` namespace that you can use for development purposes.' %}
+When you start a local standalone cluster, Pulsar will automatically create a `sample/standalone/ns1` namespace that you can use for development purposes.
+All Pulsar topics are managed within namespaces.
+For more info, see [Topics](../ConceptsAndArchitecture#Topics).' %}

 ## Testing your cluster setup